Ctrl-Alt-Tea/Swift-QR-Scanner/README.md

 # Swift-QR-Scanner
-Scan and decode QR Codes
+Use the Swift language scan and decode QR Codes

+The application offers an option to copy, share or search the value (contents) of a QR Code